Muriesk/Castlevania-2-Better-Heart-Drop-Rates/README.md

 # Castlevania 2 Better Heart Drop Rates Hack

-All mosnters drop a heart now.
+All monsters drop a heart now.

 Small Hearts are worth 1 heart, Medium Hearts are worth 3 herats, and Large Hearts are worth 5 hearts.